 +44 (0) 131 451 3794

-The Chemical Physics degree programme spans the interface between chemistry and physics.
-The programme incorporates all the core elements of a physics degree as well as key chemistry concepts relating to the structure and properties of atoms, molecules and materials.
-The interdisciplinary nature of the programme ensures students will develop a wide range of skills and expertise.
+The Chemical Physics degree course spans the interface between chemistry and physics.
+The course incorporates all the core elements of a physics degree as well as key chemistry concepts relating to the structure and properties of atoms, molecules and materials.
+The interdisciplinary nature of the course ensures students will develop a wide range of skills and expertise.
 In the final Level students will undertake a research project, working closely with a member of staff.

 Chemical Physics is well suited to students with interests in the atomic and molecular applications of physics and the more physical and mathematical aspects of chemistry

 This honours degree in Chemical Physics is accredited by the Institute of Physics (IOP).